TabbyisTrans/SchoolWork2024/latin/Adventus1.md

 ## Questions

+### Homework Questions

 1. By boat
 2. He was traveling by vehicle
 3. He had gotten a fever
 4. He traveled by sea again

+### Review Questions

+1. Very serious
+2. He had been sick from the heat.
+3. He expresses urgency at the end of the letter, the work he did was emphasized at the beginning, and he said it was more and more necessary.

 ## Translation